-Forthcoming in 2018.
-A World of Fiction: Mass-digitization, Nineteenth-century Australian Newspapers, and the Future of Literary History (University of Michigan Press)
+A World of Fiction: Digital Collections and the Future of Literary History

-Mass-digitised collections are an increasingly important part of the knowledge infrastructure in literary history and the humanities generally.
+Mass-digitised collections are an increasingly important part of knowledge infrastructure for literary history and the humanities generally.
 This book explores the requirements and possibilities of research in this context.
-In discovering and investigating approximately 10,000 works of extended fiction in the largest collection of mass-digitised historical newspapers internationally, it shows how data-rich approaches to literary history can revolutionise ideas about literature in the past and the frameworks and concepts through which we understand it.
+In discovering and investigating approximately 10,000 works of extended fiction in the largest collection of mass-digitised historical newspapers internationally, it shows how data-rich approaches to literary history can revolutionise our understanding of literature in the past, including the categories and conceptual frameworks through which we perceive it.

-Forthcoming in 2018.
-“How I Pawned My Opals” and Other Lost Fiction by Catherine Martin, with (Orbiter Press)
+“How I Pawned My Opals” and Other Lost Fiction by Catherine Martin

 This book collects for the first time and restores to readers five previously lost stories by Catherine Martin: South Australian feminist, socialist, world traveler, and one of Australia’s most important nineteenth-century authors.
 In literary criticism of the 1890s, Martin features alongside writers such as Rolf Boldrewood, Ada Cambridge, Henry Kingsley and Catherine Helen Spence as a key figure of the emerging Australian literary tradition.
 As was the case for all of these nineteenth-century authors, Martin’s stories were published in newspapers.
 But her habit of publishing anonymously or under pseudonyms means that these stories have until now been unknown to contemporary readers, even as her major works – An Australian Girl, The Silent Sea and The Incredible Journey – have continued to be reissued, read and discussed.
 In collecting these stories this book enables a fuller sense of Martin’s literary career, including the strong connections between her major works, life, and newspaper fiction.
 It also presents nineteenth-century Australia writing that is intrinsically interesting, often humorous, and always thought-provoking.

-2014.
-Advancing Digital Humanities: Research, Methods, Theory, co-edited with Paul Arthur (Palgrave Macmillan), moves beyond definition of this dynamic and fast growing field to show how its arguments, analyses, findings and theories are pioneering new directions in the humanities globally.
+Advancing Digital Humanities moves beyond definition of this dynamic and fast growing field to show how its arguments, analyses, findings and theories are pioneering new directions in the humanities globally.

 “Defining Digital Humanities by what it does rather than wrestling with definitions of what it is, the essays in this vibrant anthology are reports of substantive engagements with the intellectual dimensions of technological tools.
 Each project in this collection starts from research in a core humanities discipline – literature, history, cultural studies – and extends its question of style, authorship, influence, production and reception practices through digital means.
 They show how approaches once remote from humanistic inquiry – data mining, natural language processing, linked open data, and display platforms for visualization and spatial information – are now integral to the intellectual life of the humanities, building on and extending traditional approaches to reading, editing, and interpretation.
 An excellent volume for those new to the field as well as insiders, each of whom will take away something of value from the carefully crafted insights of these essays.” – Johanna Drucker, Breslauer Professor of Bibliography, Information Studies, UCLA